haihala/MOS-6502-disassembler/README.md

 - validate: Runs build, test, format, and clippy tasks
 - watch: Runs server in cargo-watch
 - cli <files>: Runs the disassembler on all of the files provided
+- build-release: Builds the release binary
+- build-docker: Builds a docker container and tags it as `mos-6502-disassembler`

 Run any of them with `cargo make <task>`.
 You need to install cargo-make.